appsmithorg/appsmith-docs/website/docs/reference/widgets/document-viewer.md

 ---
-description: Learn how to display documents using the Document Viewer widget on this page.
+description: Learn how to display documents using the Document Viewer widget.
 ---
 # Document Viewer